Chremastistophilia (Being Robbed)

 Overview

-Chremastistophilia: more commonly spelled chrematistophilia: is a paraphilic interest in which sexual arousal is tied to being robbed, held up, blackmailed, or coerced into surrendering money or possessions.
-The charge comes not from any real loss but from the simulated threat, vulnerability, and surrender of control that a hold-up scenario evokes.
-It sits at the intersection of fear-play and power-exchange interests, and is documented here purely descriptively and non-explicitly.
+Chremastistophilia, more commonly spelled chrematistophilia, is a paraphilic interest in which sexual arousal is tied to being robbed, held up, blackmailed, or coerced into surrendering money or possessions.
+The charge comes from the simulated threat and the surrender of control that a hold-up scenario stages, not from any real loss.
+It sits at the meeting point of fear-play and power-exchange, and it is documented here descriptively, without instruction, because in its only defensible form it is a piece of theatre agreed in advance between adults.

 History & origins

-The interest acquired its best-known clinical illustration through Money's collaboration with an incarcerated offender.
-In 1993 Money co-authored The Armed Robbery Orgasm: A Lovemap Autobiography of Masochism (Prometheus Books) with Ronald W. Keyes, who described becoming sexually aroused in the course of a string of armed robberies he carried out under the domination of his partner.
-The book is usually read as a case study in how masochism, submission, and the eroticization of danger can fuse: and it remains one of the very few long-form documents that touch the theme directly.
-Crucially, the case is presented as pathology and crime, not as a model: chremastistophilia as a benign interest exists only in its consensual, simulated form.
+The interest acquired its best-known illustration through Money's collaboration with an incarcerated offender.
+In 1993 Money co-authored The Armed Robbery Orgasm: A Lovemap Autobiography of Masochism (Prometheus Books) with Ronald W. Keyes, who described becoming sexually aroused during a string of armed robberies he carried out under the domination of his partner.
+The book is read as a case study in how masochism, submission and the eroticization of danger can fuse, and it remains one of the very few long-form documents that touch the theme at all.
+The case is presented as pathology and crime, not as a template.
+Whatever benign version of this interest exists, exists only in simulation.

-The underlying material (the eroticization of fear, threat, and helplessness) is far older than the label.
-Money himself noted a literary antecedent in the Marquis de Sade, whose Juliette (1797–1801) features a character who fuses theft with sexual climax.
-The interest also has a recognised mirror term, kleptolagnia, denoting arousal from committing theft rather than from being its victim.
-Both labels share the modern, glossary-driven character typical of the long tail of named paraphilias.
+The raw material, the eroticization of fear, threat and helplessness, is much older than the label.
+Money pointed to a literary antecedent in the Marquis de Sade, whose Juliette (1797–1801) gives a character who fuses theft with sexual climax.
+The label is new; the fantasy is not.

 In practice

-Where it is enacted at all, it takes the form of negotiated role-play: a staged "robbery," "hold-up," or blackmail scenario between trusted partners, with agreed limits, props, and a safeword.
-The eroticism rests on the theatre of menace and the rush of simulated helplessness, not on genuine deprivation or harm.
-As with related fear-play, many people find the fantasy compelling only in imagination and never stage it.
+Where it is enacted, it is negotiated role-play: a staged hold-up, break-in or blackmail scene between trusted partners, with agreed limits, props, a safeword and aftercare.
+The eroticism rests on the theatre of menace and the rush of simulated helplessness, not on genuine deprivation.
+As with fear play generally, a great many people find the fantasy compelling in imagination and never stage it, which is an ordinary and unremarkable outcome.

 Psychology

-Proposed explanations link the interest to the eroticization of fear and powerlessness, to adrenaline and sensation-seeking, and to the broader submission dynamics seen across consensual non-consent play.
-In Money's lovemap account, an arousal template formed early in life can attach erotic meaning to scenarios, like threat and surrender, that would ordinarily read as aversive; the temporary loss of agency, contained within a safe frame, then registers as intense excitement rather than dread.
-No single developmental origin is established, and because dedicated research is essentially absent, all such accounts are provisional.
+Proposed explanations run along familiar lines: the eroticization of fear and powerlessness, adrenaline and sensation-seeking, and the submission dynamics common to consensual non-consent play.
+In Money's lovemap account, an arousal template laid down early can attach erotic meaning to scenarios (threat, surrender) that would ordinarily read as aversive; the temporary loss of agency, held inside a safe frame, then registers as excitement rather than dread.

 Prevalence & culture